joeshirey/JSRepoAnalysis/docs/TECHNICAL_DESIGN.md

     *   Using a `ThreadPoolExecutor` to clone or update the repositories in parallel.
     *   Dynamically determining the default branch of each repository by calling `git remote show` and parsing the output.
 This makes the cloning process more robust and avoids errors when a repository's default branch is not named `main`.

 *   **`tools/code_processor.py`**: The `CodeProcessor` class is the heart of the application.
 It is responsible for orchestrating the analysis of a single file and is composed of a set of smaller, more focused components.
+It manages the entire lifecycle of a file's analysis, from fetching Git metadata to calling the evaluation tools and finally saving the result.
 It supports the lazy initialization of the BigQuery repository, which means that the connection to the database is only established when it is actually needed.

 *   **`strategies/`**: This directory contains the language-specific logic, which is designed to be easily extensible.
     *   **`strategy_factory.py`**: A factory function that returns a `LanguageStrategy` instance based on the file extension.
 This allows the system to easily support new languages by simply adding a new entry to the strategy map.